Michele Castagna

-Michele Winifred Castagna OAM (1944 – 17 September 2016) was a disability advocate who made a significant contribution to disability services in Alice Springs; for which she received an Order of Australia medal.
+Michele Winifred Castagna OAM (1944 – 17 September 2016) was an Australian disability advocate who made a significant contribution to disability services in Alice Springs; for which she received an Order of Australia medal.
 She is also a former alderman with Alice Springs Town Council and served from 1984–1992.

 Early life

 Castagna was born in Italy and she migrated to Australia with her parents in 1947.
 In Australia the Castagna family worked on a remote mica mine, approx. 250 km from Alice Springs.
 The family were very poor and slept head-to-toe in the same bed.

 In 1952, when boarding at the Our Lady of the Sacred Heart Convent School, Castagna contracted polio and was the first case of polio to be admitted to the Alice Springs Hospital, although an epidemic of the virus would follow, and she was soon transferred to Adelaide by the Royal Flying Doctor Service.
 Polio caused Castagna to become a Quadriplegic.

 Following her recovery from the virus, Castagna was placed in the 'Somerton Crippled Home' where she would stay for seven years; her only regular visit hear was her grandfather once a fortnight while, due to the expense, her parents were only able to visit every two years.
 Her care in this home was impersonal and she felt isolated and this gave her a passion for disability advocacy.

 It was intended that Castagna would remain in care for the rest of her life, she was regularly told that she would die before she turned 30, but, with the intervention of Don Broad, her physiotherapist she was allowed to come back to Central Australia, where her family were now living in Alice Springs to live with them.